 Certain realized gains (losses) are included in adjusted pre-tax income.
-These include gains (losses) on certain index options supporting FIA policies primarily sold in the late 1990s, and realized gains (losses) from prepayment activity, and pass-through activity and write-downs associated with tax credit investments.
+These include gains (losses) from prepayment activity, and pass-through activity and write-downs associated with tax credit investments.
 Management considers this meaningful when assessing the results of our core business operations.